computationalpathologygroup/pythostitcher/README.md

 ## What is PythoStitcher?
-Pythostitcher is a Python implementation of the [AutoStitcher](https://www.nature.com/articles/srep29906) software which stitches histopathology images into an artifical whole mount image.
+Pythostitcher is a tool inspired by [AutoStitcher](https://www.nature.com/articles/srep29906) to stitch histopathology images into an artifical whole mount image.
 These artificial whole-mounts are indispensable for multimodal imaging research, since they greatly improve the ability to relate histopathology information to pre-operative imaging.
 PythoStitcher works fully automatically and is able to generate very high resolution (0.25 µm/pixel) whole-mounts.

 <p align="center">
   <img width="640" height="480" src="./img/tform_progression.gif">